 After seven weeks, all bardo beings have moved onto their next experience of reality.
 From a practical point of view, this means we can clear away our pet’s things.
 From an emotional point of view, it brings to an end a natural period of mourning.
 Our pet has moved on, and so must we.

 Tibetan Buddhism gives us practical tools to help us manage the death of a loved one, whether human or animal.
 Much of the unhappiness surrounding death arises from our quite natural sense of loss.
 But we do have a choice.
-By focusing on our loved one’s consciousness as it moves from one realm of experience to the next, we are able to cope with the death of our pet with greater compassion, wisdom, purpose and equanimity.
+By focusing on our loved one’s consciousness as it moves from one realm of experience to the next, we are able to cope with the death of our pet with greater compassion and equanimity.

 You’ll find a much more extensive explanation of this vital subject in Buddhism for Pet Lovers.